 - Easy installation, no salt alternative

 With so many water softeners on the market today, it can be difficult to know which one is the right choice for your home.
-To help make your decision easier, we’re going to share and review our top five picks.
+Here is the list of the 10 best water softeners of 2018:

 1. Fleck 5600SXT Water Softener